-- Adults who are experiencing mental health or emotional wellbeing crisis but are unable to visit their local safe haven in person
+- Adults experiencing a mental health or emotional wellbeing crisis who are unable to visit a Safe Haven

-- Carers who may be unable to leave their cared for person alone to visit a local safe haven
+- Carers who may be unable to leave the person they are supporting to visit a Safe Haven

-- People who may be self-isolating or shielding but may also be experiencing a mental health crisis
+- People who are self-isolating or shielding and also experiencing a mental health crisis

 - People in remote locations with transport challenges